dafacto/moneyforsomething/_chapters/09_asset-allocation.md

 ### Option 2: What I do

-My personal asset allocation was proposed by the late Harry Browne and is called the Permanent Portfolio.
+My personal portfolio is a slight variation of an asset allocation proposed by the late Harry Browne, called the Permanent Portfolio.
 During the 34-year period between 1974 and 2008 (the years for which I have data), this allocation also had an annual return of 9.3%, but with the benefit of a much lower volatility.

 The Permanent Portfolio is based on the idea that there are four possible states of the economy: